Content warning: sexual assault

 The University’s portal has been in operation since the academic year 2019/2020.
 Students and staff can report anonymous cases of sexual misconduct, bullying, harassment, discrimination and hate crimes through the portal, as well as speak to an advisor.

-There were a total of 158 cases of alleged sexual misconduct that were reported through Report and Support since it began operation.
+There was a total of 158 cases of alleged sexual misconduct that were reported through Report and Support since it began operation.
 In the academic year 2019/2020, there were 39 anonymous reports of alleged sexual misconduct and 61 reports who spoke to an advisor.

 There were 30 anonymous reports of sexual misconduct in the current academic year up to 5 January 2021.
 In that same period, 28 of the reports spoke to an advisor.